vuanhlevis/Optimize/README.md

 | **Real-Time Throughput**    | \~40 tokens/sec on a single NVIDIA A4000 GPU (\~10 GB VRAM).
 Plans for CPU support & quantization. |
 | **Quality Benchmark**       | Independent testers note MOS scores on par with top commercial TTS (≈4.3–4.5).                     |

+### Implement with API:
+We can follow up with this public API to integration model: [fal.ai ](https://fal.ai/models/fal-ai/dia-tts)

+## 3. Video quality